madskjeldgaard/portedplugins/README.md

-# Chen
+# MKPlugins

-Author: Mads Kjeldgaard
+A collection of SuperCollider plugins by Mads Kjeldgaard.

+Most of these are algorithms that I felt like exploring more in-depth at a C++ level to understand them better or simply found missing in the SuperCollider plugin landscape.

+## Included plugins

+*Chen*

-Chens chaotic double scroll attractor
+Chen's chaotic double scroll attractor

 ### Requirements